bhlmn/WindVerification/README.md

 devtools::install_github('bhlmn/WindVerification')
 ```

-## Functions
+## Current Functions

-**convert_units** -- convert wind speeds from one unit to another
+**convertUnits** - convert wind speeds from one unit to another

-**ndbc_10m** -- calculate 10-m winds for a vector of wind speed measurements according to Hsu et al. (1994)
+**ndbc10m** - calculate 10-m winds for a vector of wind speed measurements according to Hsu et al. (1994)

-**winds_10m** -- calculate 10-m winds for a vector of wind speed measurements using direction dependent surface roughness information
+**winds10m** - calculate 10-m winds for a vector of wind speed measurements using direction dependent surface roughness information

+## Future Functions

+**getbAE** - calculate the bivariate absolute error for a forecast/observation wind vector pair

+**getbMAE**